 2).
 Plasma lipid level

-In our present WHHL rabbits, the average plasma cholesterol levels are about 1,100 mg/dl when they are below 6 months old, about 900 mg/dl at 12 months old, and about 800 mg/dl at 18 months old.
-The average plasma triglyceride levels are between 150 and 300 mg/dl.
-About 70% of the cholesterol is distributed in LDL fractions, and only a few % in HDL fractions.
+In WHHLMI rabbits, the plasma cholesterol level averages about 1,100 mg/dl before 6 months of age, about 900 mg/dl at 12 months of age, and about 800 mg/dl at 18 months of age.
+Plasma triglyceride levels are 150-300 mg/dl.
+About 70% of cholesterol is distributed in the LDL fraction, with only a few percent in the HDL fraction.

 3).
 VLDL secretion from liver

-The rate of accumulation of apoB-100 does not differ in perfusates of liver from normal and WHHL rabbits and little or no apoB-48 is accumulated in VLDL fractions (Proc Natl Acad Sci USA 1983; 80: 6096-6100).
+In experiments using liver perfusate, it was observed that the accumulation rate of apoB-100 was no different between normal and WHHL rabbits, and that little or no apoB-48 accumulated in the VLDL fraction (Proc Natl Acad Sci USA 1983; 80: 6096-6100).
 ApoB-containing lipoproteins other than VLDL are not secreted from the liver of WHHL rabbits (Proc Natl Acad Sci USA 1983; 80: 6096-6100).
-An inhibition of the hepatic microsomal triglyceride transfer protein (MTP) activity diminished the VLDL secretion and reduced the plasma LDL levels in homozygous WHHL rabbits.
-This suggests that MTP inhibitors should have lipid-loweringeffects against homozygous familial hypercholesterolemia.
-(Eur J Pharmacol 2001; 431: 127-131 ).
+Inhibition of hepatic microsomal triglyceride transfer protein (MTP) activity reduced VLDL secretion and lowered plasma LDL concentrations in homozygous WHHL rabbits, suggesting that MTP inhibitors have lipid-lowering effects in homozygous familial hypercholesterolemia (Eur J Pharmacol 2001; 431: 127-131 ).

 4).
 Activity of enzymes related to lipoprotein metabolism

-The plasma CETP activity of WHHL rabbits is about 2 to 3 times higher than that of normal rabbits (Arteriosclerosis 1986; 6:345-351).
+Plasma CETP (cholesteryl ester transfer protein) activity in WHHL rabbits is approximately 2-3 times higher than that in normal rabbits (Arteriosclerosis 1986; 6:345-351).
 High CETP activity in WHHL rabbits may be the reason for low HDL cholesterol.

 5).
 Chylomicron metabolism